When can I buy tickets?

 The Box Office is open from 10am – 10pm, Monday to Saturday and from 1 hour before a Sunday performance.
 You can buy tickets on the phone from 10am, and you can book tickets online at any time of the day or night.
 When a new season of shows are placed on sale our Friends get priority booking.
 You can find out more about our friends scheme here.

 Can I get a ticket discount?

 We want to make sure that no one misses out on a show at Soho because they can’t afford a ticket.
-With airline style pricing, tickets are cheaper for the first performances than the last.
+For most of our shows, we offer preview prices for early performances.